djeada/Databases-Notes/notes/02_database_design/01_requirements_analysis.md

 ## Database Requirements Analysis

-Embarking on the creation of a database is much like planning a new city: you need to understand the needs of its future inhabitants to design it effectively.
-Database requirements analysis is the process of gathering and defining what the database must accomplish to support an organization's objectives.
-This step is crucial because it sets the foundation for how data will be stored, accessed, and managed.
+Designing a new database is like planning a city—you must know what its users need before you build it.
+Database requirements analysis means collecting clear details about what the system should do to meet an organization’s goals.
+This step determines how the data will be stored, retrieved, and maintained.

 Imagine you're building an app for a bookstore.
 Before diving into coding, you'd need to know what books you'll sell, how customers will find them, and how transactions will be processed.
 Similarly, analyzing database requirements involves understanding the data's nature, how it interrelates, and how users will interact with it.